 Your credit score is a reflection of how well you manage money.
 If your credit score improves, it can lower the amount of interest you pay on loans and credit cards.
 It might even reduce your car insurance premium.

-If you need outside help overcoming your debt or restoring your credit, check out Money Talks News’ Solutions Center, which can help match you with a reputable credit counselor or a credit restoration expert.
+If you need outside help overcoming your debt or restoring your credit, check out the Money Talks News Solutions Center, which can help match you with a reputable credit counselor.

 8. Reach for a sweater instead of the thermostat